Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Simulations

+In our case, the simulation introduces three possible periodicities: $T_{sine} = 12.9$~h; the interval between two observations, $T_{gap} = 23.93$~h; {and} the length of the observations, $T_{obs} = 8$~h. {$T_\mathrm{obs}$ cannot really be considered as a periodicity since it is the duration of each observation, though it does have an effect on the windowing.} Several combinations are thus possible{, which are {summarised} in Table~\ref{tab:possible_periodicities_simulations}.
+Therefore, the peaks observed in Figure \ref{fig:regularly_spaced_sinus} can be explained by (i) the {beat} period between T$_\mathrm{sine} $ and T$_\mathrm{gap}$, and (ii) the combination period between $T_\mathrm{sine}$ and $T_\mathrm{gap}$, for $\mathrm{m} = 1$ and $\mathrm{m} = 2$.

-The two major peaks that we see in Figure \ref{fig:regularly_spaced_sinus_saturated_1} are explained by the periodicity of the gap itself, i.e., $T_{gap} = 23.93$~hours and $\frac{T_{gap}}{2} = 11.97$~hours.
-The two smaller peaks are explained by the harmonic resonance between $T_{obs} = 8$~h and $N \times T_{gap} = N \times 23.93$~h with $N = 1$ ($\frac{1}{1/T_{obs}+1/T_{gap}} = 5.99$~hours) and $N = 2$ ($\frac{1}{1/T_{obs}+2/T_{gap}} = 4.79$~hours).
-All these peaks are therefore only due to the windowing of the observations (periodicity of the observations length and interval between 2 consecutive observations).
-All confidence levels are obviously at the value of the highest peak, since all data points are equal to 1, and shuffling them randomly over the time intervals makes no difference to the Lomb--Scarle analysis.
+The two major peaks {seen} in Figure \ref{fig:regularly_spaced_sinus_saturated_1} are explained by $T_{gap}$ itself, i.e. at $T_{gap}$ and $\frac{T_{gap}}{2}$.
+The two smaller peaks are explained by the combination period between $T_{obs}$ and $ T_{gap}$, for $m = 1$ and $m = 2$.
+All these peaks are therefore only due to the windowing of the observations ({the} periodicity of the observation length and interval between two consecutive observations).
+The $95$\% confidence level is obviously at the value of the highest peak, since all data points are equal to one, and shuffling them randomly over the time intervals makes no difference to the LS analysis.